Scripture: Mark 6:1-6

 The word "gospel" literally means "good news".
-Isaiah had prophesied that the Messiah would come in the power of the Holy Spirit to bring freedom to those oppressed by sin and afliction (see Isaiah 61:1-2).
-Jesus came to set people free from the worst tyranny possible – the tyranny of slavery to sin and the fear of death, and the destruction of both body and soul.
-God's power alone can save us from emptiness and poverty of spirit, from confusion and error, and from the fear of death and hopelessness.
-The gospel of salvation is "good news" for us today.
-Do you know the joy and freedom of the gospel?
+Isaiah had prophesied that the Messiah would come in the power of the Holy Spirit to bring freedom to the afflicted who suffered from physical, mental, or spiritual oppression (see Isaiah 61:1-2).
+Jesus came to set people free - not only from their physical, mental, and spiritual infirmities - but also from the worst affliction of all - the tyranny of slavery to sin, Satan, and the fear of losing one's life.
+God's power alone can save us from hopelessness, dejection, and emptiness of life.
+The Gospel of salvation is "good news" for everyone who will receive it.
+Do you know the joy and freedom of the Gospel?

 "Lord Jesus, you are the fulfillment of all our hopes and desires.
-Your Spirit brings us grace, truth, life, and freedom.
-Fill me with the joy of the gospel and inflame my heart with love and zeal for you and for your will".
+Your Spirit brings grace, truth, freedom, and abundant life.
+Set my heart on fire with your love and truth."

 Psalm 32:1-2,5,7,111 Blessed is he whose transgression is forgiven, whose sin is covered.